A closer look at what's inside Buckingham Palace

 Marble Hall

-Designed by John Nash in the 19th century, the Marble Hall is a breathtaking entrance showcasing neoclassical elegance.
+Designed by John Nash in the 19th century, the Marble Hall is an entrance showcasing neoclassical elegance.
 Adorned with marble columns and intricate details, it connects the palace's exterior to the grand State Rooms.
-Used for ceremonies and receptions, this impressive hall is a testament to the artistry and grandeur of its time.
+Used for ceremonies and receptions, this hall is a testament to the artistry and grandeur of its time.

 Music Room